-- Seinfeld had a variation that served the same basic purpose: stopping-short.
+- One variation that served the same basic purpose: stopping-short.
 While a man's driving a car with a woman in the passenger seat, he brakes suddenly and puts his arm out in front of her, supposedly to make sure she doesn't slam into the dashboard, but actually so her breasts will slam into his arm instead.

 - From That '70s Show, Donna does it to Eric.

-- In the first Sims game, when you sit on the couch with someone and select "cuddle", this is what happens.
+- In The Sims 1, when you sit on the couch with someone and select "cuddle", this is what happens.